 These are the Myers-Briggs personality types.
 If you’ve seen someone describing their personality in four letters, such as INFJ, there’s a good chance they’re talking about this.
-You take the Myers-Briggs personality test, which is short, and once you’re through with the personality test, it tells you what type you are.
+You take the Myers-Briggs personality test, it can help you better understand your personality and how you relate to others.

 Before we list the types, let’s break down the letters.
 It’s divided into four parts: